GandhiCloudLab/watson-ai-ops-330-guide-ilender/33-integrations-kubernetes-observer/readme.md

 5. Enter the following

- - Connection Type : Load
+ - Connection Type : Local
- - IP Address : `URL` portion of the `Service Enpoint URL` retrieved in the above section
- - Port : `Port` portion of the `Service Enpoint URL` retrieved in the above section
- - Token : `Access Token` retrieved in the above section
- - Namespace : Any name where you have deployed your app to observe
+ - Namespace : ilender-ns  (where you have deployed your app to observe)

 <img src="images/image-00005.png">